sda-community-plugins/component-templates/java-tomcat/README.md

 *tomcat.logs.dir*                         | The full path to the Tomcat "logs" directory *tomcat.timeout*                          | The timeout in seconds to applied when checking Tomcat, e.g. if its accessible *example.db.host*,*example.db.port* etc.  | Some example properties that are used in the Configuration Template

+Note: to make use of the Tomcat Manager API you will need to ensure the user (referenced in **tomcat.manager.username** above) has the **admin-script** role.
+See [Tomcat documention](https://tomcat.apache.org/tomcat-8.0-doc/host-manager-howto.html) for further instructions.

 Files
 -----